apache/flink/docs/dev/table/common.md

 // create a Table from a Table API query val tapiResult = tableEnv.scan("table1").select(...)
-// Create a Table from a SQL query val sqlResult  = tableEnv.sql("SELECT ...
+// Create a Table from a SQL query val sqlResult  = tableEnv.sqlQuery("SELECT ...
 FROM table2 ...")

 // emit a Table API result Table to a TableSink, same for SQL result tapiResult.writeToSink(...)